 As this is a rather technical subject, I start by explaining the differences between the institutions of gross and net settlement.
-With deferred net settlement (DNS), payment orders are accumulated at the settlement system over a suitable interval (e.g., a day), and at the end of the period the net amounts are settled either on a bilateral basis between pairs of banks (e.g., CHIPS in the United States), or on an overall basis between each individual member bank and the central system organizer.
-With real-time gross settlement (RTGS), all payments are immediately settled by making a transfer from the sending bank's account at the system organizer (usually the central bank) to the payee's account.
-In many countries, both DNS and RTGS coexist.
-For example, the Bank of Japan Financial Network System (BOJ-NET) has both a DNS portion and a (much smaller) RTGS alternative, while the United States has both the privately organized CHIPS (DNS) and the Federal Reserve's Fedwire (RTGS).
-Within RTGS systems, there is an important dichotomy: on the one hand, some systems do not allow the participants ever to overdraw on their accounts with the organizer (as in the Swiss National Bank's SIC), or else they only allow fully collateralized credit (as in the United Kingdom's private-sector CHAPS).
-On the other hand, Fedwire allows uncollateralized overdrafts and thus, effectively, the Fed's lender-of-last-resort function becomes entangled with its role as a payments system operator.
+With deferred net settlement (DNS), payment orders are accumulated at the settlement system over a suitable interval (e.g. a day) and at the end of the period, the net amounts are settled either on a bilateral basis between pairs of banks (e.g. CHIPS in the US), or on an overall basis between each individual member bank and the central system organizer.
+With real-time gross settlement (RTGS) all payments are immediately settled by making a transfer from the sending bank's account at the system organizer (usually the central bank) to the payee's account.
+In many countries both DNS and RTGS co-exist.
+For example the Bank of Japan's BOJ-NET system has both a DNS portion and a (much smaller) RTGS alternative, while the US has both the privately organized CHIPS (DNS) and the Federal Reserve's Fedwire (RTGS).
+Within RTGS systems there is an important dichotomy: on the one hand, some systems do not allow the participants ever to overdraw on their accounts with the organizer (as in the Swiss National Bank's SIC), or else they only allow fully-collateralized credit (as in the UK's private-sector CHAPS).
+On the other hand, Fedwire allows uncollateralized overdrafts and thus, effectively the Fed's lender-of-last resort function becomes entangled with its role as a payments system operator.

-If we focus more specifically on the differences between RTGS and DNS payments systems in terms of systemic risk (i.e., ignoring the separate question of lender-of-last-resort policy) the appropriate comparison should be between DNS and RTGS without overdrafts (or with fully collateralized overdrafts).
-The traditional discussions in the literature (see the useful survey by Holthausen [1997]) mostly suggest that RTGS has the benefit of reducing systemic risk at the cost of requiring banks to hold higher reserves in their accounts with the payment system operator.
-The incentive for banks to use DNS is illustrated by Fedwire's declining payment volume relative to CHIPS: from 57 percent of the total in 1980, to 48 percent in 1990 and 42 percent in 1994 (Summers [1996]).
+If we focus more specifically on the differences between RTGS and DNS payments systems in terms of systemic risk (i.e. ignoring the separate question of lender-of-last resort policy) the appropriate comparison should be between DNS and RTGS without overdrafts (or with fully-collateralized overdrafts).
+The traditional discussions in the literature (see the useful survey by Holthausen (1997)) mostly suggest that RTGS has the benefit of reducing systemic risk at the cost of requiring banks to hold higher reserves in their accounts with the payment system operator.
+The incentive for banks to use DNS is illustrated by Fedwire's declining payment volume relative to CHIPS: from 57% of the total in 1980, to 48% in 1990 and 42% in 1994 (Summers (1996)).
 However, being required to support RTGS payments with a proportionate non-interest bearing reserve deposit at the central bank cannot be regarded as a social cost.
 It is pure distortion that could be eliminated by paying market interest rates on the deposits or by allowing banks the alternative of depositing government securities as collateral.
-Hence, moves toward RTGS, such as the European Union's TARGET system for the euro currency zone, seem desirable.
+Hence, moves towards RTGS, such as the EU's TARGET system for the Euro currency zone, seem desirable.

-Since the arguments concerning payments systems are somewhat separate from the other issues that are the main focus of this paper, and since there is quite a well-developed literature on payments systems, I shall not discuss them further.
-The reader is referred to Rochet and Tirole (1996b) and Freixas and Parigi (1997) for models of risk in payments systems, and to Holthausen (1997) for a survey of the literature in this area.
+Since the arguments concerning payments systems are somewhat separate to the other issues which are the main focus of this paper, and since there is quite a well-developed literature on payments systems, I shall not discuss them further.
+The reader is referred to Rochet and Tirole (1996) and Freixas and Parigi (1997) for models of risk in payments systems, and to Holthausen (1997) for a survey of the literature in this area.

-C. Systemic Risk and Endogenous Asset Values
+Systemic Risk and Endogenous Asset Values